Bethune: The Making of a Hero: Preproduction

+Warner Bros. stated that they would only finance the film if a major star was cast as Bethune.
+Robert Redford, Jack Nicholson, Paul Newman, Dustin Hoffman, and Warren Beatty were listed as possible options.
+Redford was interested, but requested a rewrite of the script which Kemeny and Kotcheff could not finance.
+Jewison proposed making a television series, but all of the networks declined.

 In June 1980, Kemeny and Denis Héroux announced a plan to create Bethune-The Long March on a budget of $25 million.
-Ted Kotcheff was attached to direct the film.
+Kotcheff was attached to direct the film.
 Kemeny and Kotcheff tried to negotiate a deal with the China Film Corporation and August First Film Studio.
 Filming was meant to start in February 1981, but financial troubles resulted in the rights reverting to Allan.
 Kemeny left the project in 1984.

 Nicolas Clermont and Pieter Kroonenburg became involved in 1985, after being shown the script by Allan's daughter Julie, who worked for their company Filmline.
+Kroonenburg was first made aware of the project by Gilles Carle in 1984.
 Filmline purchased the script for $5,000.
 Julie also negotiated with the Chinese government and the film was given support from August First Film Studio while the Chinese received the distribution rights for China and eastern Europe.
 Clermont stated that "What it cost Bertolucci and Spielberg $5 million to $6 million to shoot in China cost us nothing".
 French producer Jacques Dorfmann joined the production and was given the distribution rights for Europe.
 According to Kroonenburg the deal with China was worth $3–4 million and aided in filming the movie in five provinces.
 Chinese screenwriter Li Bai edited the script.

+Kroonenburg and Clermont were interested in having a European coproducer.
+Leo Pescarolo, an Italian producer whose brother-in-law worked on the Marco Polo miniseries in China, was interested in the project, but was unable to work out a deal.
+Dorfmann was making A Woman of Shanghai in China, but needed funding.
+Dorfmann agreed to become a minority coproducer for Bethune in exchange for Kroonenburg and Clermont being minority coproducers for his film.